auth-global/self-documenting-cryptography/design-documents/g3pb2.md

-This idealized model is agnostic to how salt is interleaved: every distinct interleaving will result in a distinct random oracle, but this naive model offers no way to distinguish how the salt is interleaved with the input.
+This idealized model is agnostic to how salt is interleaved: every distinct interleaving will result in a distinct random oracle, but this naive model otherwise offers no practical way of distinguishing among the resulting random oracles.

 However this naive view is misleading: practical hash functions usually support streaming input.
 For example, SHA256 uses a compression function that applies